remlapmot/mrrobust/README.md

 ```
 This automatically installs the dependencies.

-To update the package issue.
+To update the package issue:
 ```
 github update mrrobust
 ```

-To uninstall mrrobust issue.
+To uninstall mrrobust issue:
 ```
 github uninstall mrrobust
 ```